limbernie/limbernie.github.io/_posts/2019-11-17-networked-htb-walkthrough.md

 ![7759278b.png](/assets/images/posts/networked-htb-walkthrough/7759278b.png)
 </a>

-I\'ve no idea what it means.
+I've no idea what it means.
 Well, moving on to the next step.

 ### Directory/File Enumeration